 The U.S. Global AIDS Coordinator & OGAC

-PEPFAR’s original authorization created the position of “U.S. Global AIDS Coordinator,” a Presidential appointee, requiring Senate confirmation and holding the rank of Ambassador who reports directly to the Secretary of State.3 The law also established the Office of the Global AIDS Coordinator (OGAC) at the State Department.19 (Lantos-Hyde also codified the position of a U.S. Malaria Coordinator; there is no coordinator for TB).6
+PEPFAR’s original authorization created the position of “U.S. Global AIDS Coordinator,” a Presidential appointee, requiring Senate confirmation and holding the rank of Ambassador who reports directly to the Secretary of State.3 The law also established the Office of the Global AIDS Coordinator (OGAC) at the Department of State (State).19 (Lantos-Hyde also codified the position of a U.S. Malaria Coordinator; there is no coordinator for TB).5

 In addition to State, other implementing departments and agencies for HIV activities include: USAID; the Department of Health and Human Services, primarily through the Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), and National Institutes of Health (NIH); the Departments of Labor, Commerce, and Defense (DoD); and the Peace Corps.

-PEPFAR bilateral funding is provided to 49 countries and regional programs in Africa, the Middle-East, Asia, Europe, the Americas, and the Caribbean (in FY 2012).5 Most FY 2012 funding is concentrated in 31 countries, including 15 “focus countries” targeted in PEPFAR’s first phase (Botswana, Cote d’Ivoire, Ethiopia, Guyana, Haiti, Kenya, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Tanzania, Uganda, Viet Nam, and Zambia).1 More countries are reached through U.S. contributions to the Global Fund.
+PEPFAR bilateral support for HIV is provided to 41 countries and regional programs in Africa, the Middle-East, Asia, Europe, the Americas, and the Caribbean (in FY 2015) (Figure 1).20 Most FY 2015 funding is concentrated in 32 countries, including 15 “focus countries” targeted in PEPFAR’s first phase (Botswana, Cote d’Ivoire, Ethiopia, Guyana, Haiti, Kenya, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Tanzania, Uganda, Vietnam, and Zambia).1 More countries are reached through U.S. contributions to the Global Fund.

-These 32 countries and the Central Asian, Caribbean, and Central American regions are required to develop “Country Operational Plans” (COPs) to document annual investments and anticipated results.20 OGAC reviews all COPs and when approved, they are incorporated into an annual PEPFAR “Operational Plan”.21
+These 32 countries and the Asian, Central Asian, Caribbean, and Central American regions are required to develop “Country Operational Plans” (COPs) and “Regional Operational Plans” (ROPs) to document annual investments and anticipated results.21 OGAC reviews all COP/ROPs and when approved, they are incorporated into an annual PEPFAR “Operational Plan”.22

-Lantos-Hyde included a new emphasis on country ownership to help foster sustainability and accountability by authorizing “Partnership Frameworks” with recipient countries, 5-year joint strategies for cooperation between the USG, the partner (“host”) government, and other partners that outline the responsibilities of each party in achieving a country’s national HIV/AIDS strategy.
-Countries must be invited to develop Partnership Frameworks and, as of December 2013, 20 countries and 2 regions have signed Partnership Frameworks.
-For countries and regions with signed Frameworks, COPs serve as a yearly plan outlining USG responsibilities to the Partnership.20
+Lantos-Hyde included a new emphasis on country ownership to help foster sustainability and accountability by authorizing “Partnership Frameworks” with recipient countries, 5-year joint strategies for cooperation between the U.S. Government (USG), the partner (“host”) government, and other partners that outline the responsibilities of each party in achieving a country’s national HIV/AIDS strategy.
+Countries must be invited to develop Partnership Frameworks and, as of December 2013, 20 countries and 2 regions had signed Partnership Frameworks.
+For countries and regions with signed Frameworks, COP/ROPs serve as a yearly plan outlining USG responsibilities to the Partnership.21

 PEPFAR & The Global Fund

 The U.S. is the single largest donor to the Global Fund.
-Congressional appropriations to the Fund totaled $8.0 billion through FY 2012.5 In 2010, President Obama pledged a 3-year, $4 billion (FY 2011-FY 2013) contribution to the Global Fund.26 Largely due to reduced funding as a result of sequestration, U.S. contributions to the Global Fund were approximately $85 million below the $4 billion pledge.5 On World AIDS Day 2013, President Obama announced a new pledge to the Global Fund of $1 for every $2 pledged by other donors over the next three years (FY 2014-FY 2016), up to $5 billion.17 The Global Fund provides another mechanism for U.S. support by funding programs developed by recipient countries, reaching a broader range of countries, and supporting TB, malaria, and HSS programs in addition to (and beyond their linkage with) HIV.
-To date, over 150 countries have received Global Fund grants; 54% of Global Fund support has been committed to HIV programs, 28% to malaria, 16% to TB, 1% to HIV/TB, and 1% to HSS.27 The initial authorization of PEPFAR included a cap on cumulative U.S. contributions at 33% of the Global Fund’s total contributions, a provision retained in the 2008 reauthorization and extended in the PEPFAR Stewardship and Oversight Act.3, 6, 12
+Congressional appropriations to the Fund totaled $13.9 billion through FY 2016.20 The Global Fund provides another mechanism for U.S. support by funding programs developed by recipient countries, reaching a broader range of countries, and supporting TB, malaria, and HSS programs in addition to (and beyond their linkage with) HIV.
+To date, over 150 countries have received Global Fund grants; 51% of Global Fund support has been committed to HIV programs, 28% to malaria, 16% to TB, 3% to HIV/TB, and 2% to other health issues.28 The initial authorization of PEPFAR included a cap on cumulative U.S. contributions at 33% of the Global Fund’s total contributions, a provision retained in the 2008 reauthorization and extended in the PEPFAR Stewardship and Oversight Act.3, 5, 6

-Since PEPFAR’s launch in 2003, many successes have been achieved and lessons learned and PEPFAR is viewed as one of the most significant and successful global health initiatives undertaken.
-Looking ahead, there are several issues to consider, particularly given that the program is due to be reauthorized next year:
+Since PEPFAR’s launch in 2003, many successes have been achieved and lessons learned and PEPFAR is viewed as one of the most significant and successful global health initiatives ever undertaken.
+Looking ahead, there are several issues and challenges for PEPFAR’s next phase, including:

-- Continue to support the shift from an “emergency” response to a sustained, country-led model;18
+- Continuing to support the program’s shift from an “emergency” response to a sustained, country-led model;18

-- Coordinate PEPFAR with other U.S. global health investments and applying lessons learned from PEPFAR more broadly;
+- Coordinating PEPFAR with other U.S. global health and sustainable development investments and applying lessons learned from PEPFAR more broadly;

-- Implement the PEPFAR blueprint and achieve the vision of an AIDS Free Generation, particularly within a challenging U.S. and global fiscal climate.
+- Working with partners to achieve the vision of an AIDS-free generation, particularly within a challenging global political, cultural, and fiscal climate.